-- 4-3(b) To the maximum extent practicable, design project elements to avoid effects that would lead to a substantial loss of fish and wildlife habitat. - 4-3(c) Replace, restore, or enhance habitats for fish and wildlife species that would be lost. - 4-3(d) Where substantial loss of habitat for fish and wildlife species is unavoidable, compensate for impacts by preserving in-kind habitat. - 4-4(ea) Protect migratory pathways for migratory aquatic species such as salmon, steelhead, and sturgeon including those that use Delta tributaries and floodplain habitats by screening new diversions, and screening existing diversions and removing existing migration barriers if the specific proposed project/activity (e.g., increased intake volume through an existing unscreened diversion, new diversion, new barrier, new barrier near an existing unscreened diversion, etc.) exacerbates the negative effect on migratory aquatic species caused by the existing barrier or unscreened diversion. - 4-4(db) Avoid or minimize alteration of flow patterns and water quality effects that could disrupt migratory cues for migratory aquatic species by implementing water management measures and establishing programs to reduce water pollution.

-If avoidance is not feasible, implement the following minimization measures:

-- i.
-Implement Mitigation Measure 3-1. - ii.
-Prior to dewatering, a qualified biologist shall conduct fish rescues within any cofferdammed areas. - 1.
-A dewatering and fish rescue plan shall be developed prior to fish rescues and approved by appropriate State federal agencies. - 2.
-Pump intakes shall be fitted with agency-approved fish screens to prevent fish from becoming entrained. - iii.
-If nighttime work is necessary, lights on work areas shall be shielded and focused to minimize lighting of fish habitat. - iv.
-Hydroacoustic monitoring of underwater sound levels shall be performed to ensure compliance with established thresholds and minimize harm to special-status fish species. - v.
-Monitoring of turbidity levels during construction shall be conducted and a monitoring plan will be developed in consultation with the applicable Regional Water Board.
+Delta Plan Ecosystem Amendment Mitigation Measure Number Delta Plan Ecosystem Amendment Mitigation Measure 4-2(e) Where impacts to special-status species are unavoidable, compensate for impacts by restoring or preserving in-kind suitable habitat on-site, or off-site, or by purchasing restoration or preservation credits (in compliance with the California Endangered Species Act (CESA) and federal Endangered Species Act (ESA) for affected State- or federally listed specifrom a mitigation bank that serves the project site and that is approved by the appropriate agencies, in consultation with the appropriate regulatory agencies (at ratios that offset the temporary loss of habitat value).
+4-3(a) Select project site(s) that would avoid a substantial reduction in fish and wildlife species habitat, which may include foraging, sheltering, migration, and breeding habitat.
+4-3(b) To the maximum extent practicable, design project elements to avoid effects that would lead to a substantial loss of fish and wildlife habitat.
+4-3(c) Replace, restore, or enhance habitats for fish and wildlife species that would be lost.
+4-3(d) Where substantial loss of habitat for fish and wildlife species is unavoidable, compensate for impacts by preserving in-kind habitat.
+4-4(a) Protect migratory pathways for migratory aquatic species such as salmon, steelhead, and sturgeon including those that use Delta tributaries and floodplain habitats by screening new diversions, and screening existing diversions and removing existing migration barriers if the specific proposed project/activity (e.g., increased intake volume through an existing unscreened diversion, new diversion, new barrier, new barrier near an existing unscreened diversion, etc.) exacerbates the negative effect on migratory aquatic species caused by the existing barrier or unscreened diversion.
+4-4(b) Avoid alteration of flow patterns and water quality effects that could disrupt migratory cues for migratory aquatic species by implementing water management measures and establishing programs to reduce water pollution.
+If avoidance is not feasible, implement the following minimization measures: i.
+Implement Mitigation Measure 3-1. ii.
+Prior to dewatering, a qualified biologist shall conduct fish rescues within any cofferdammed areas.
+1. A dewatering and fish rescue plan shall be developed prior to fish rescues and approved by appropriate State federal agencies.
+2. Pump intakes shall be fitted with agency-approved fish screens to prevent fish from becoming entrained. iii.
+If nighttime work is necessary, lights on work areas shall be shielded and focused to minimize lighting of fish habitat. iv.
+Hydroacoustic monitoring of underwater sound levels shall be performed to ensure compliance with established thresholds and minimize harm to special-status fish species. v.
+Monitoring of turbidity levels during constructions shall be conducted and a monitoring plan will be developed in consultation with the applicable Regional Water Board.